Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Mins:** Lore 3

 Roll (Insight + Lore) against a target’s Guile.
-On a success, learn insight on the nature of a creature.
-Much like “Read Intentions,” the Player asks a question that the Storyteller must answer truthfully, if cryptically.
+On a success, learn insight on the nature of a creature, such as its typical attack patterns, to migration patterns.
+Following the same rules as “Read Intentions,” the Player asks a specific question that the Storyteller must answer truthfully.

 ### Harmonious Academic Methodology